ChronoGraph: A Real-World Graph-Based Multivariate Time Series Dataset: Data Collection and Labeling

 \section{Data Collection and Labeling}

 \paragraph{Data.} \textsc{ChronoGraph} comprises six months of operational telemetry collected from a production microservice platform operated by a large enterprise.
 For each of the 708 services, we monitor five system-level metrics: CPU usage, memory usage, memory working set, and network traffic rates (incoming and outgoing).
 Measurements are recorded per container and aggregated to the service level (mean across containers) at a fixed 30-minute interval.
 After removing series with prolonged discontinuities (e.g., due to maintenance or decommissioning) and aligning timestamps, each service is represented as a multivariate time series with 8005 time steps and five variables.
-In addition, the observed inter-service communication defines a directed graph, where nodes are associated with multivariate time series and edges represent service dependencies along $3$-dimensions: number of requests, return codes, and latency.
+In addition, the observed inter-service communication defines a directed graph, where nodes are associated with multivariate time series and edges represent service dependencies along $8$-dimensions: number of requests, return codes, and latency.
 This explicit topology enables structure-aware forecasting and allows analysis of how disturbances propagate through the system.

 \paragraph{Service Disruption Labels.} The dataset also includes a curated set of anomaly labels derived from internal incident reports.
 Human-written incident entries were parsed to extract affected services and timestamps, which were then mapped to fixed-length windows centered on the reported time.
 This procedure yields 17 labeled anomaly segments associated with specific services.
-These labels are sparse and not exhaustive, but they provide a valuable basis for evaluating robustness of forecasting methods and for benchmarking anomaly detection models under real operational disruptions.